Gert Van Mol

 Gert Van Mol (born 1969) is a Belgian media entrepreneur.

 Van Mol studied at the Catholic University of Louvain.
+Van Mol was studentleader of 'Appolloon', representing the students of the faculty of biomedical sciences.
 While studying he founded The Publishing Company, a publishing house, in 1990.
-Between 1990 and 2000 The Publishing Company published a series of youth magazines and books, such as TEEK magazine.
+Between 1990 and 2000 The Publishing Company published a series of youth magazines and books, such as Teek magazine, PlayStation Magazine, Banco Magazine for the Bank KBC, Igloo and Flamingo Magazine.
+In 1999 Van Mol published the book "Priester van vuur.
+Edward Poppe anders bekeken.", authored by priest Luc De Maere.